'Horsehair snares' for thrush trapping

 In Sardinia, poacher gangs line entire mountain slopes with these snares.
 The native strawberry trees here fruit in the winter and offer a abundant food source - and so thrushes prefer this area as a wintering area.
 With the snares positioned in the strawberry trees or attached to the ground, the trappers catch and kill many blackbirds, redwing and song thrushes; also robins and blackcaps.

-The Committee Against Bird Slaughter (CABS) and its partner associations have been running bird protection camps in Sardinia since 1995.
-With success: While in the first years we often collected more than 10,000 horsehair snares (in 2004 there was a "record" of 22,130!); nowadays there are seldom more than 500 in one operation!
+The Committee Against Bird Slaughter (CABS) and our partner associations have been running bird protection camps in Sardinia since 1995.
+With success: While in the first years we often collected more than 10,000 horsehair snares (in 2004 there was a "record" of 22,130!); nowadays there are seldom more than 500 during one operation!

-The loops in Abruzzo, which are set up on the ground in alpine vegetation, have also largely disappeared.
-During field investigations in 2015, CABS employees did not find any active trapping sites in use.
+The snares in Abruzzo, which are set up on the ground in alpine vegetation, have also largely disappeared.
+During field investigations in 2015, CABS staff did not find any active trapping sites in use.